lehcode/anyllm-opendevin/README.md

     </a>
 </p>

-## ⚠️ Caveats and Warnings
-* OpenDevin is still an alpha project.
-It is changing very quickly and is unstable.
-We are working on getting a stable release out in the coming weeks.
-* OpenDevin will issue many prompts to the LLM you configure.
-Most of these LLMs cost money--be sure to set spending limits and monitor usage.
-* OpenDevin runs `bash` commands within a Docker sandbox, so it should not affect your machine.
-But your workspace directory will be attached to that sandbox, and files in the directory may be modified or deleted.
-* Our default Agent is currently the MonologueAgent, which has limited capabilities, but is fairly stable.
-We're working on other Agent implementations, including [SWE Agent](https://swe-agent.com/).
-You can [read about our current set of agents here](./docs/documentation/Agents.md).

 ## 🚀 Get Started

 Getting started with the OpenDevin project is incredibly easy.
 Follow these simple steps to set up and run OpenDevin on your system: